 Coleus Will Love the Sunlight from West-Facing Windows

 This is a stunning plant with magnificent foliage that will shine in whatever indoor planter you choose to display it in.
 This plant, which adores bright and direct sunshine and warmth, has velvety and vibrant leaves, and you will fall in love with it.

 This plant can produce flowers, although doing so in an indoor planter is unusual.
 It is crucial to prevent the tips of the leaves from becoming burned; thus, you should avoid the leaves directly contacting the glass.

 Although there are coleus hybrids that can survive in full sun, most of them do best in partial shade.
 Put your coleus plant near a window facing west so it may take advantage of the brilliant yet indirect light.

-The leaves may wilt, sunburn, and have stunted development if they are exposed to an excessive amount of sunshine.
+The leaves may wilt, have sunburn, and have stunted development if they are exposed to an excessive amount of sunshine.
 The plant needs around six hours of light each day to maintain its vitality.

 Place the Swiss Cheese Plant Near a West-Faced Window